Back to Blog

 • Load-bearing walls: cracking, bulging, leaning, separation from floor or ceiling.

-• Beams, columns, lintels: deflection, decay, inappropriate modifications.
+• Beams, columns, lintels: deflection, decay, dodgy modifications.

 • Floor structure: sagging, sloping, spring, soft spots.